sonalys/sonalys.dev/content/_index.md

           <span class="skill-chip">#Protobuf</span>
           <span class="skill-chip">#AWS</span>
         </div>
-        <p><strong>About the company:</strong> Fluxonaut is a software platform for investors and journalists, designed to deliver real-time, digestible information.</p>
+        <p>Fluxonaut is a software platform for investors and journalists, designed to deliver real-time, digestible information.</p>
-        <p>At Fluxonaut, I was responsible for developing UI components and data processing logic on the <strong>frontend</strong>.
+        <p>At Fluxonaut, I was responsible for developing UI components and data processing logic on the frontend.<br>
-        I learned <strong>C#</strong> and the <strong>WPF</strong> framework to present <strong>real-time information</strong> to investors.
+        I learned C# and the WPF framework to present real-time information to investors.<br>
+        Challenged by a different paradigm, where your code is not sandboxed into a very controlled environment, I had to develop long-running windows applications.<br>
-        I refactored legacy code and reduced memory usage by 30%.
+        I refactored legacy code, introduced better maintainability thorugh automated tests, deployment and linter configurations.
+Optimized and reduced memory footprint by 30%.<br>
-        Additionally, I implemented a complete build and digital signing pipeline for the executable.</p>
+        Streamlined the deployment of the certificate signed installation bundle for the application on github actions.</p>
       </div>
     </div>
     <div class="timelineEntry">